qrlk/qrlk/README.md

 ### Hi there 👋

-I'm currently working on my first serious full-fledged web project: an **[adwhore.net](https://github.com/qrlk/adwhore.net)**'s successor.
+I'm currently working on my first serious full-fledged web project: the **[adwhore.net](https://github.com/qrlk/adwhore.net)**'s successor.

 I studied software engineering in the past but now I'm more focused on fullstack web development.